A Natural Introduction to Fine-Tuning: Resolutions to fine-tuning

 Just like the intricate workings of a watch, could the Universe and its finely tuned constants also be created by some metaphysical entity who certainly did know his physics?
-When thinking about \emph{the design argument}, it mostly goes something like this \cite{Colyvan2005} \begin{enumerate} \item Our Universe seems remarkably fine-tuned for the emergence of carbon-based life; \item The boundary conditions and laws of physics could not have differed too much from the way they are in order for the Universe to contain life; \item Our Universe does contain life. \end{enumerate} Therefore \begin{enumerate} \item Our Universe is improbable; \item ``Our Universe is created by some intelligent being'' is the best explanation. \end{enumerate} Such that \begin{enumerate} \item A Universe-creating intelligent entity exists. \end{enumerate} The jump to ``there is a god'' is not that far away anymore.
+When thinking about \emph{the design argument}, it mostly goes something like this \cite{Colyvan2005} \begin{enumerate} \item Our Universe seems remarkably fine-tuned for the emergence of carbon-based life; \item The boundary conditions and laws of physics could not have differed too much from the way they are in order for the Universe to contain life; \item Our Universe does contain life. \end{enumerate} Therefore, \begin{enumerate} \item Our Universe is improbable; \item ``Our Universe is created by some intelligent being'' is the best explanation. \end{enumerate} Such that \begin{enumerate} \item A universe-creating intelligent entity exists. \end{enumerate} The jump to ``there is a god'' is not that far away anymore.
 Of course, this seems like the perfect evidence for Intelligent Design Creationism.
 By far, theists would likely adhere to this resolution as it gives and `intuitive' explanation and it `proves' the existence of an intelligent creator.
 Even when there is no evidence that this intelligent creator is the same being as their god.
-It also gives a teleological explanation to the crux: the constants are specifically chosen such that we as humankind may thrive.\\ \\ As someone who does not believe in metaphysical beings, I don't adhere to this solution.
-Despite this, I do acknowledge that this proposal is satisfying in the eyes of most theists.
-Nevertheless, throughout history we have seen that more and more phenomena which were first being described as `divine intervention' made way for a natural, physical explanation.
-I think it would be more likely that the fine-tuning problem can also be solved without invoking a metaphysical reality.
+It also gives a teleological explanation to the crux: the constants are specifically chosen such that we as humankind may thrive.\\ Nevertheless, throughout history we have seen that more and more phenomena which were first being classified as `divine intervention' made way for a natural, physical explanation.
+It is likely that the fine-tuning problem can also be solved without invoking a metaphysical reality.
 But, the difficulty of this problem should not be underestimated.
-If their is indeed a universal mathematical structure as stated by Tegmark \cite{Tegmark2008} then the fine-tuning problem should be explained by this theory.
+If there is indeed a universal mathematical structure as stated by M.~Tegmark \cite{Tegmark2008}, then the fine-tuning problem should be explained by this theory.